Corrado Law Group, P.C. successfully helps the injured recover compensation they deserve.

-If you need a supportive, knowledgeable lawyer committed to your success as you navigate a divorce, do not hesitate to contact our firm online today.
+If you need a supportive, knowledgeable family law attorney committed to your success as you navigate a divorce, do not hesitate to contact our law firm online today.

 How to Get Divorced in Michigan

-Here are the steps you must take to file for divorce in Michigan:
+Here are the steps you must take to file for divorce in Sterling Heights, Michigan:

-- Consult with an experienced lawyer to ensure your rights and interests are protected
+- Consult with an experienced divorce lawyer to ensure your legal rights and interests are protected

 - Determine the reason for filing for divorce (Michigan is a no-fault divorce state; however, conduct will affect alimony and property division)

 - Adhere to the 2-month or 6-month waiting period (you must wait 6 months if you have children.
-This waiting period begins once you file your divorce paperwork with the court)
+This waiting period begins once you file your divorce paperwork with the Sterling Heights courthouse)